southern-cross-ai/training-data-creator/README.md

 class Text(msgspec.Struct, array_like=True):
     id: str
     """A unique identifier for the text incorporating the name of the data source.

+    The identifier should begin with the name of the direct source of the text followed by a colon and then a unique identifier within that data source.

     The identifier should be, in order of precedence, the most authoritative, stable and semantic identifier available.
-    As an absolute last resort, the identifier may be the XXH3 64-bit hexdisgest hash of the text itself, prefixed by the name of the data source if one exists."""
+    As an absolute last resort, the identifier may use the XXH3 64-bit hexdisgest hash of the text itself."""

     text: str
     """The text itself."""

+    when: float
+    """The Unix timestamp of when the text was scraped."""

+    source: str
+    """A canonical name for the direct source of the text."""

     uri: str = None
     """The most authoritative uri (ideally, a url) possible for the text, if available."""

-    when: float = None
-    """The Unix timestamp of when the text was scraped, if available."""

-    source: str = None
-    """A canonical name for the direct source of the text, if available."""
 ```